Amy Gutierrez: Smarty Marty's Got Game

 In 2012, Gutierrez was asked to write a book about baseball for children ages 6–9 by the Cameron + Company publishing house.
 The book, Smarty Marty's Got Game, was published in 2013.
 It was illustrated by Adam McCauley.
 The title character, Marty, is based upon Amy's mother and grandmother and is named after Gutierrez's grandmother who died just before Gutierrez started writing the book.
 Marty is a little girl who teaches her little brother about baseball, emulating the relationship of Gutierrez's own children.

+Baseball Management

+The Giants ended Gutierrez's contract in December 2025 and, the following year, she became the co-manager of the Pioneer Baseball League traveling team the RedPocket Mobiles.
+She is responsible for contracting, scheduling, and travel arrangements.
+The team does not have a home stadium and will play all 96 of their games at other team's stadiums.